elvixooo/elvixooo/README.md

 ###

-<p align="left">My name is Vicente, and I'm currently studying Civil Engineering in Computer Science at University of Chile.<br><br>- 👀 I’m interested in Data Science, IA/ML and much more<br>- 💞️ I’m looking to collaborate on interesting projects that allows me to learn more</p>
+<p align="left">My name is Vicente, and I'm currently studying Civil Engineering in Computer Science at University of Chile.<br><br>- 💞️ I’m interested in Data Science, AI, Semantic Web and much more<br>- 👀 I’m looking to collaborate on interesting projects that allows me to learn more of those topics</p>

 ###